-Class 10 English Chapter 4: A Question of Trust
+Class 10 English Chapter 4 A Question of Trust

 A Question of Trust by Victor Canning is a fascinating tale about Horace Danby, a respectable but secretive thief who loves rare books.
 His quiet, dishonest life takes a turn when he is tricked by a clever woman during a burglary attempt.
-The story highlights themes of trust, deception, and the irony of life.
-Horace’s experience teaches the importance of being cautious and reminds us that things are not always as they seem.

-CBSE Class 10 A Question of Trust Question Bank
+1 A Question of Trust Summary

-Here’s a detailed summary and key takeaways from “A Question of Trust” for anyone who doesn’t read the chapter but wants a complete understanding:
+Here’s a detailed - a question of trust summary and key takeaways from A Question of Trust for anyone who doesn’t read the chapter but wants a complete understanding:

 Victor Canning’s A Question of Trust is an ironic story about Horace Danby, a fifty-year-old man who appears to be a respectable member of society.
 He is a bachelor, lives quietly with his housekeeper, and is known for his skill in making locks.
 However, Horace has a hidden side—he is a professional burglar who commits one robbery a year.
 The money from these thefts helps him maintain his passion for collecting rare books.